renzoarreaza/cqstat/README.md

 This is my first C project, the quality of the code is therefore not great.
 Feel free to contact me if you find a bug.

+## To Do: </br>
+Come up with design!

+# original readme from above mentioned repository
 # qdisc_stats
 Uses netlink to fetch queueing discipline stats from kernel.
 A large part of the code has been inspired from iproute2 userspace utility.